Rhoxio/adjective-rpg-engine-old/README.md

 warrior = Actor.new("Gimli", {strength: 11, wisdom: 3})
 ```

 The archer class instance will only respond to getter/setters of #agility, ranger class instance to #strength, and warrior to #strength and #wisdom.
+If they have code that requires them to check multiple attributes for special moves or something, they can still assign those values and run their own checks against it.